Skip to content

 About the event

-Alongside an engaging line-up of speakers, the Summit provides space to network, exchange best practice and explore fresh perspectives on how reading for pleasure and reading for learning intersect to shape confident, curious readers.
+Schools from all over the country can now hear from the engaging lineup of speakers exchanging best practices and exploring fresh perspectives on how reading for pleasure and reading for learning intersect to shape confident, curious readers.

 Each session is designed to equip participants with insights, tools, and approaches that can be applied in classrooms and across schools, helping leaders and teachers embed reading as a foundation for success and lifelong learning.